Plofland/photo-portfolio/README.md

 This is my personal portfolio that will serve primarily as a photography portfolio and secondarily as a web developer portfolio.
-In the future, when I purchase another domain, I should separate these two portfolios.

 ## Getting Started Locally